robertu94/libpressio/README.md

 + The functions defined in files in `./include` excluding files in the `./include/libpressio_ext/` or its subdirectories may be considered to be stable.
 Furthermore, all files in this set are C compatible.
 + The functions defined in files in `./include/libpressio_ext/` are to be considered unstable.
++ The functions and modules defined in the low-level python bindings are stable (import `pressio`).
-+ The functions and modules defined in the python bindings are unstable.
++ The functions and modules defined in the higher-level python bindings are unstable (import `libpressio`).
 + Any functions listed above, in `docs/MetricResults.md` or in `docs/MetricResults.md` as experimental are unstable
 + Any configurable that has a key `pressio:stability` with a value of `experimental` or `unstable` are unstable.
 Modules that are experimental may crash or have other severe deficiencies, modules that are unstable generally will not crash, but may have options changed according to the unstable API garunetees.
 + Any configurable that has a key `pressio:stability` with a value of `stable` conforms to the LibPressio stability garunetees